James4Ever0/notes/vapoursynth 光流算法 补帧 画面优化 denoising.md

 [build scripts](https://github.com/Bl4Cc4t/homebrew-vsplugins/tree/master/Formula) on how to build plugins for macos, including how to configure the installation prefix.

-brew compatible, macos compatible vapoursynth prebuilt plugin provider: [homebrew-vsplugins](https://github.com/Bl4Cc4t/homebrew-vsplugins) does not provide all plugins avaliable for windows, requires additional linking
+brew compatible, macos compatible vapoursynth plugin build script provider: [homebrew-vsplugins](https://github.com/Bl4Cc4t/homebrew-vsplugins) does not provide all plugins avaliable for windows, requires additional linking

 [tutorial](https://forum.doom9.org/showthread.php?t=175522) on how to configure it: (is it intel only?)